Equone/MarketProject/README.md

 ![all](https://github.com/user-attachments/assets/70d7ab0e-a7a6-4806-a781-62d28923286e)

-As the table already suggered, **Random Forest** and **Gradient Boosting** are strong at this task; while **Logistic Regression** or **SVM** perform weaker, which may show that they are not well-suited for this time-series prediction task.
+As the table already suggested, **Random Forest** and **Gradient Boosting** are strong at this task; while **Logistic Regression** or **SVM** perform weaker, which may show that they are not well-suited for this time-series prediction task.

 ## Tests of the models on the last 100 days

 Once the models are trained, we apply them on the last 100 days in order to see how good they are, and how many trades we would have made in this period.

-__NB: the code is for the last 100 days, but any times can be chosen.
-If you want to target specific dates that correspond to an event, just find the right index and avoind training your model during this period.
+__NB: While the code analyzes the last 100 days, you can adjust this timeframe.
+To focus on specific event dates, locate the appropriate index and exclude that period from model training.
 Furthermore, every graph can be created with the code, I only took some to write this README.

 For every model, we plot the _Target_ and the _Prediction_ by the date, in order to know if we were right or not.
 Let's take some **relevant** examples, so we can see some limits of machine learning.